10 best Framer templates for startups

 Yes.
 Framer includes a native Form component that can send submissions to email, a webhook (for tools like Mailchimp or Loops), or Google Sheets.
 All templates on this list support it — drop the form component onto any page and configure the action in the editor.

-Torch and Wedge both include pricing sections.
+Torch, Wedge, and Forerunner all include pricing sections.
 For templates that don’t, pricing tables are easy to add in Framer using the grid component with a few columns.

 Go to Site Settings → Analytics in the Framer editor.
 You can add Google Analytics, Fathom, Plausible, or any analytics tag that uses a script snippet.